-- The first two weeks there is a weight limit for your hand/wrist of approximately 1 pound.
-Leave post-operative dressing on until post-op visit with clinic providers or therapy. - Week 2-4 post-operatively the weight limit is no more than 5 pounds with occasional pinch/grip. - Week 4-6 post-operatively you may start to gradually wean back into normal activity with pain being your guide. - At week 6, there are no limitations, but remember, you will be sore with some activities.
+The first two weeks there is a weight limit for your hand of approximately 1 pound.
+Leave post-operative dressing on until post-op visit with clinic providers or therapy.

-Surgical Expectations

-- You will be sore over the surgical site for up to 3 months, especially with direct pressure. - Soreness and swelling will fluctuate the first three months as you wean back into normal activity, this is normal. - -Strength in the hand/wrist will also take time to return, be patient.
+Week 2-4 post-operatively the weight limit is no more than 5 pounds with occasional pinch/grip.

+- Week 4-6 post-operatively you may start gradually to wean back into normal activity with pain being your guide.

+- At week 6, there are no limitations, but remember, you will be sore with some activities.